Have you ever wondered what is the average foreign language salary or how much does a language expert earns in India and elsewhere?

 That is the primary reason you could very well earn more.

 Yesterday only, I received a requirement for a Bulgarian specialist with a CTC of 15Lakh in Mumbai.
 And I receive such emails all the time.

 The less rare skill is available in the market, the more income you can make.
 There is just one caveat — There aren’t enough jobs.

 The long stretches of no work are also common.
 The contacts, references, and experience play a vital role in this category.

 Foreign Language Salary depends on Work Type & Organization

-The language specialists and the foreign language salary scale they receive depend on the work and organization they belong to.
+The language specialists and their foreign language salary scale, depending on the work and organization where they are working.

 If you get employed to work for the Marketing or PR Department in any Multi-National Corporation, your remuneration can be from Rs 35,000 to Rs.
 60,000 each month.